Nikon D850 vs Sony A77 II

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the D850 and the A77 II are recent models that are part of the current product line-up.
-The A77 II replaced the earlier Sony A77, while the D850 followed on from the Nikon D810.
+The D850 is a recent model that features in the current product line-up of Nikon.
+In contrast, the A77 II has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the A77 II from Sony.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D850 or the Sony A77 II – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.